 For this reason, experts believe there may be a link between alcohol, immune dysfunction, and psoriasis.

-Alcohol may also increase the production of inflammatory cytokines and cell cycle activators, say the NIAAA.
+Another is that when a person consumes alcohol, this increases the production of inflammatory cytokines and cell cycle activators.
 This could then cause the skin cells to regenerate excessively.

 In women of child-bearing age, the medications used for psoriasis may have hazardous side effects when consumed with alcohol.

-Finally, apart from potentially reducing the body's immune function, regular alcohol consumption can have a detrimental effect on other organs, such as the liver, and this, too, can impact the immune system, weakening its ability to cope with further problems.
+Finally, apart from potentially reducing the body's immune function, regular alcohol consumption can have a negative effect on other organs, such as the liver.
+This, too, can impact the immune system, weakening its ability to cope with further problems.